How to Record a Phone Call: The Complete Guide

 Do you know the easiest way to record important conversations on your smartphone?

-Despite the long list of impressive smartphone functionality, phone call recording doesn’t make it.
-Smartphones allow us to connect with people all over the world, access internet in remote locations, track our health and wellness, and so much more – but do not allow us by default to record important personal or professional conversations.
+Despite the long list of impressive smartphone functionalities, phone call recording doesn’t make it.
+Smartphones allow us to connect with people all over the world, access the internet in remote locations, track our health and wellness, and so much more – but they don’tt allow us to easily record important personal or professional conversations.
 Surprising, right?

 Recording Phone Calls Can Be Very Useful

-It is important to note that there are legal regulations regarding phone call recording of which vary by state.
-Some require both parties to consent to having the conversation recorded, so check your state’s laws to see if you need permission before you hit Record.
-For example, the state of Massachusetts requires verbal consent to call recording from the recipient before the individual can record the phone call.
+It is important to note that there are legal regulations regarding phone call recording that vary by state.
+Some require both parties to consent to having the conversation recorded, so check your state’s laws to see if you need permission before you hit “record.”
+For example, the state of Massachusetts requires verbal consent on the call recording from the recipient before the individual can record the phone call.

 The Complete Step by Step Guide to Easily Record a Phone Call on Your Phone